tidbyt/pixlet/docs/animation.md

 a custom cubic bézier curve in the form "cubic-bezier(a, b, c, d)" or a custom easing function.

+**Warning**: The animation module is in a state of flux.
+Especially `Transformation` and related classes are likely to change in the near term.
+Please be on the lookout for bugs, issues and potential improvements!

 ## AnimatedPositioned
 Animate a widget from start to end coordinates.